DenverCoder1/unedit-for-reddit/README.md

 -   Added support for viewing edited submissions in list views (Old Reddit only)
 -   Better error handling and logging
 -   Changed background and foreground color of original posts to be consistent across all posts and themes
+-   Made "Original Post" heading bold on Redesign for consistency

 ### Changes in 3.7.3